 We’re approaching Halloween, and unhealthy treats will be readily available just about everywhere.
-As tempting as it is to indulge, sugar’s long-term effects might make you think twice.
+As tempting as it is to indulge, health effects of sugar might make you think twice.
 The average American consumes 130 pounds of added sugars each year.
 You read that right – people are consuming as much sugar as the weight of a Great Dane.
 If Americans were more aware of sugar’s negative effects, there would most likely be a decrease in avoidable health problems, such as diabetes.
 Unfortunately, sugar (and its charmingly-named alter ego, high fructose corn syrup) is an ingredient in more foods than you might think.
 So, should you take a few seconds to locate sugar content on your nutrition labels?
 We’re here to scare you into doing so.
 Don’t worry – it’s for your own good.

-Sugar Makes You Lethargic
+Health Effects of Sugar: Sugar Makes You Lethargic

 Some people eat sugary foods for the quick burst of energy it gives them.
 While it’s effective for a short period, that energy will only last for about 30 minutes.
 In less than an hour, sugar makes you feel even more tired than before.
 If you have a candy bar at lunchtime, the second half of the day might feel like a real challenge.
 What starts as a craving for sugar quickly turns into a craving for sleep.
 It’s a vicious cycle, because when you consistently consumer sugar around the same time each day, your body develops an addiction.
 Sugar triggers dopamine releases in the brain, which feels great, but the inevitable crash just isn’t worth it.